NOTICE OF PRIVACY PRACTICES

 This Notice of Privacy Practices, which is required by law, informs you of your rights and our obligations with respect to your protected health information (PHI).
-PHI is the information that you provide to TSRHC, or that TSRHC creates or receives about your healthcare.
+PHI is the information that you provide to us, or that we create or receive about your healthcare.
 PHI can include your age, race, gender, and other personal information related to your past, present, or future physical or mental health.

 Generally, when this Notice uses the words “you” or “your” it is referring to the Individual who is the subject of PHI.
 However, when this Notice discusses rights regarding PHI, including rights to access or authorize the disclosure of PHI, “you” and “your” may refer to a minor’s parent(s), legal guardian or other personal representative, or, as applicable, an adult or the adult’s personal representative.

 This Notice applies to all records of your care generated by us.
-All TSRHC staff, volunteers, and students who have access to your PHI will follow the terms of this Notice.
+All Scottish Rite for Children staff, volunteers, and students who have access to your PHI will follow the terms of this Notice.

 We are required by law to: